reactpatterns/reactpatterns/pages/stateless-function.md

 }
 ```

-Stateless function can have defined contextTypes (when using context, it's simply passed in as the second argument):
+Stateless function can have defined contextTypes (when using context, it's simply passed in as the second argument).

 ```js
 import PropTypes from 'prop-types'